caktus/talks/tripython/opendata/opendata.rst

 - Take the ODP codebase and use it in Durham
 - Python/Django codebase, I can deploy this here
-- Got it up and running, but Durham wasn't ready to adpot it
+- Got it up and running, but Durham wasn't ready to adopt it

 ----